Jake-guerrero/Amc-v-Cinemark/README.md

 ![AMC vs Cinemark](logo.png)

-### This is a project of AMC and Cinemark made their revenue via concession stands, ticket sales and other revenue during the 2021 calendar year vs the 2022 calendar year.
+### This is a project of how much AMC and Cinemark made their revenue.
+Both companies made their revenue between concession stands, ticket sales and other things they have sold at the end of both the 2021 and 2022 calendar years.